Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Numerical Results

 \section{Numerical Results}

 In this section, first, we investigate the performances of Mixed-SLIM methods for the problem of mixed membership community detection via synthetic data.
-Then we apply six real-world networks with true label information to test Mixed-SLIM methods' performances for community detection, and we apply the SNAP ego-networks \citep{leskovec2012learning} to investigate their performances for mixed membership community detection.
-In fact, our proposed method can also be applied to non-mixed membership community, therefore we compare mixed-SLIM with other traditional method by simulated data in Supplemental Materials.
-Meanwhile, the numerical results of synthetic data experiments for Mixed-$\mathrm{SLIM}_{\tau}$, Mixed-$\mathrm{SLIM}_{appro}$ and Mixed-$\mathrm{SLIM}_{\tau appro}$ are also provided in the Supplemental Materials, since they behave similar as Mixed-SLIM.
-In the last part, we provide discussion on the choice of $\tau$ and $T$ for Mixed-$\mathrm{SLIM}_{\tau}$ an Mixed-$\mathrm{SLIM}_{appro}$, respectively.
+Then we apply some real-world networks with true label information to test Mixed-SLIM methods' performances for community detection, and we apply the SNAP ego-networks \citep{leskovec2012learning} to investigate their performances for mixed membership community detection.
+We omit the numerical results on synthetic data experiments for Mixed-$\mathrm{SLIM}_{\tau}$, Mixed-$\mathrm{SLIM}_{appro}$ and Mixed-$\mathrm{SLIM}_{\tau appro}$ since they behave similarly to Mixed-SLIM.
+Finally, we provide a discussion on the choice of $T$ for Mixed-$\mathrm{SLIM}_{appro}$.